 There are plenty of online resources available to download.

-Just Talk - Tackling stigma, and making mental health relevant for teenage boys, Hertfordshire's Just Talk campaign launches on Monday 22 January 2018.
+Just Talk - Tackling stigma, and making mental health relevant for teenage boys, Hertfordshire's Just Talk campaign launched in January 2018.
 There are all kinds of resources here.

 DEAL (Developing Emotional Awareness and Listening) is a free resource for teachers and other educational professionals designed to help develop resilience in young people.
 Lesson plans, activities, hand-outs, audio-visual resources, teachers’ notes and staff training materials can all be accessed and downloaded at any time from Samaritans website.
 DEAL is ideal for students aged 14 and over, inclusive of all abilities and learning styles.

 Rise Above - lesson plans and resources from Public Health England on a range of topics, including exam stress, body image in a digital world and online stress here.

 PSHE Association has guidance on preparing to teach about mental health and emotional wellbeing and lesson plans and resources for Key Stages 1-4 here.

 The Anna Freud Centre for Children and Families has produced a booklet to support all school staff, 'Supporting mental health and wellbeing in schools' and has a campaign called 'You're never too young to talk mental health' aimed at primary school staff, with downloadable resources, lesson plans and animations, here.

 Stress bucket activity - download a worksheet that enables you to support young people in thinking about and managing the stresses in their life here.

 Time to Change has some great lesson plans with printable materials to help you talk to young people about mental health here.

 The Five ways to wellbeing is a useful tool to manage emotional wellbeing.
 The Five ways to wellbeing toolkit is here.